tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 Soon the rumors began to swirl that the plane was haunted and afterward some of the employees quit their jobs.

-Anyway, it all came crashing down on the night of August 9th, 1994.
+It all came crashing down on the night of August 9th, 1994.

 After experiencing some major turbulence, the passengers and crew finally settled down with most of them asleep at that time.